-There is ongoing tension between Norway's local and central governments over the discretion allowed to local governments.
+Constitutional There is ongoing tension between Norway's local and central governments Discretion over the discretion allowed to local governments.
 The central government has increasingly tied the hands of local governments, for example by controlling local-level expenditure by earmarking the transfer of funds for specific purposes.
-There is nothing to suggest any recent reversal of this trend.
+There is nothing to suggest any recent reversal of this trend, rather it is being enhanced with a more centralist tendency in the present government.

-National Standards Score: 8 The Norwegian government is committed to providing public services that are as uniform as possible across the country.
+The Norwegian government is committed to providing public services that are as uniform as possible across the country.
 Given the large distances involved, and the remoteness of some regions, this implies that peripheral parts of the country receive large (and expensive) transfers, both directly and in the form of infrastructure investments.

 Although services are reasonably uniform across the country, this has not been the case for local-government performance in all respects, in particular with respect to financial management.

 A number of bodies including the regional prefects (fylkesmannen), the national ombudsman, and similar agencies in the fields of health, patients' rights and more have been established to ensure the effective and uniform application of rules.